sherryrich/core-yoga/README.md

 The Footer
 The footer section includes links to the 4 main social media sites for Core Yoga.
 The links will intentionally open in a new tab to allow easy navigation for the user.
-The footer is to encourage the user to keep connected with Core Yoga via social media
+The footer is to encourage the user to keep connected with Core Yoga via social media.

 ### Classes Page
 * Classes: This page displays a class timetable with the Day, Time, Class, Location, Level and Duration of each class.